-In 2014, the Gitanyow Fisheries Authority (GFA) operated the Kitwanga River Smolt Enumeration Facility (KsF) for the 7th consecutive year since initiated in 2008 to enumerate sockeye and coho salmon smolts, and other resident trout and char species.
-The KsF was operated from April 12th to June 26th, 2014.
-The 2014 sockeye smolt population estimate was 46,955 fish and was comprised mostly of 1-Yr old smolts (99%).
-The peak run of 14,254 sockeye smolts occurred on May 7th when 30% of the entire run migrated past the KsF on that day, which is comparable to previous years when peak runs generally occur in the 1st or 2nd week of May.
-Approximately 98% of the sockeye smolts migrated through the weir in a 15-day period from April 27th to May 11th, 2014, which is also comparable to previous years.
-Freshwater production estimates for Gitanyow Lake sockeye in 2014 were estimated at 18 sockeye smolts per female spawner from the 2012 adult run, which was the lowest recorded since 2008.
-A Vaki Bioscanner was tested for a portion of the sockeye run and proved successful in accurately counting large numbers of sockeye smolts in a short time period.
-The Vaki Bioscanner will be used in future years to assist fence staff during peak run periods.
-Coho smolt counts totaled 8,365 fish during the 2014 KsF operation, however coho smolts were still passing through in the 100's of fish per day at fence closure.
-The coho peak run timing was about 1-2 weeks later than normal.
+In 2015, the Gitanyow Fisheries Authority (GFA) operated the Kitwanga River Smolt Enumeration Facility (KsF) for the 8th consecutive year since initiated in 2008 to enumerate sockeye and coho salmon smolts, and other resident trout and char species.
+The KsF was operated from April 2nd to June 23rd, 2015.
+The 2015 sockeye smolt population estimate was 12,165 fish (lowest count recorded since 2008) and was comprised mostly of 1-Yr old smolts (99%).
+The peak run of 4,114 sockeve smolts occurred on May 2nd when 34% of the entire run migrated past the KsF on that day.
+This is comparable to previous years when peak runs generally occur in the 1st or 2nd week of May (Figure 9).
+The midpoint of the run occurred on May 20th and is also comparable to previous years results.
+Approximately 99% of the sockeye smolts migrated through the weir in a 24-day period from April 18th to May 11th, 2015, which is also comparable to previous years.
+Freshwater production estimates for Gitanyow Lake sockeye in 2014 were estimated at 44 sockeye smolts per female spawner from the 2013 adult run, which was the third lowest recorded since 2008.
+A Vaki Bioscanner was used for a portion of the peak sockeye run and will be used in future years to assist fence staff during peak run periods.
+Coho smolt counts totaled 4,517 fish during the 2015 KsF operation, however coho smolts were still passing through in relatively high numbers at fence closure.
 Budget constraints did not allow for the full capture of the coho smolt run.
-The 2014 aging results for coho were not available in time for this report but will be included in the 2015 Annual Report.
-A total of 6,966 coho smolts (83% of the run) were implanted with Coded Wire Tags (CWT's) to provide an estimate of adult exploitation rates in subsequent years.
+A total of 2,029 coho affixed with a CWT were successfully released downstream in 2015 (out of 4,517 smolts or 45 % of the run to June 23rd, 2015).
+The 2014 age results, not presented in 2014 report, were available for this report.
+Scales from 545 coho smolts from 2014 were submitted to DFO for age analysis and of these, 374 scales were deemed readable (7.2% of the total run of 5,222 fish).
+The majority of the coho were 1year old fish (74%; originating from the 2012 adult run of 2,691 fish), followed by 2-year old coho (26%; originating from the 2011 adult run of 1,422 fish).
+Based on previous years, 1-yearold smolts are most abundant, followed by 2-year-old smolts, then incidental 3-year-old smolts.